 The cool thing about those gatherings was that kids who often didn’t get along in school would come in and get put on teams where they would then be forced to cooperate if they wanted to do well in the game.
 I saw kids over the years that literally were at each other’s throats before they entered the game room and as they emerged they had become brothers.
 Something about defending each other in virtual battle made them coalesce as teammates and want to defend each other in real life.
 All of a sudden kids who were being picked on at school were being defended by their Halo church brothers.
 It was pretty awesome.

-Anyone who has ever played online knows that there are a plethora of tiny twelve-year-olds who drop F-Bombs like they were the first words they ever spoke as a baby.
-I personally believe that there are distinctions between cursing, swearing and cussing and, on a side note - I also think that adults who play online have a responsibility to model behavior when in party chat.
-But, we avoided such outside influences by remaining offline, and since the game room was in church, kids became very conscious of how many expletives they and their peers were expelling as they un-expectantly got sniped from across the map.
-Soon kids began confiding in me as to how they were struggling with what came out of their mouths and were asking what could I suggest that might help them to curtail such actions.
+Anyone who has ever played online knows that there are a plethora of tiny twelve-year-olds who drop F-bombs like they were the first words they ever spoke as a baby.
+I personally believe that there are distinctions between cursing, swearing, and cussing.
+On a side note - I also think that adults who play online have a responsibility to model behavior when in party chat.
+But we avoided such outside influences by remaining offline, and since the game room was in church, kids became very conscious of how many expletives they and their peers were expelling as they got sniped from across the map.
+Soon, kids began confiding in me as to how they were struggling with what came out of their mouths and were asking what could I suggest that might help them to curtail such actions.

-When the Rock Band Era hit, we soon were all jamming out in the basement, singing classic rock songs.
-I have the lovely singing voice of a Yak under attack but I can sing in tune so I said what the heck and soon we had a bunch of kids head-banging in the basement.
-Pretty soon I noticed youth who I had never seen singing in church before singing praise songs in worship.
-As it turned out, come the Easter Sunrise that the youth annually put on, the kids who sang during Rock Band were far more eager to sing than kids who hadn’t been involved.
+When the Rock Band Era hit, we found ourselves all jamming out in the basement, singing classic rock songs.
+I have the lovely singing voice of a yak under attack, but I can sing in tune.
+So I said what the heck, and soon we had a bunch of kids headbanging in the basement.
+I began to notice youth who I had never seen singing in church before singing praise songs in worship.
+As it turned out, come the Easter Sunrise service that the youth annually put on, the kids who sang during Rock Band were far more eager to sing than kids who hadn’t been involved.

 As the years went on and gaming systems developed, so did the way we engaged in ministry.
 I used my XBOX 360 online play as a way to communicate with family and friends and as a medium to provide counsel for others.
 Teenagers and even adults hundreds of miles away or even just in random play parties are often far more apt to open up online more than they would in other scenarios.
 You might be amazed at the things that people will share in an online lobby for Call of Duty.
 In the midst of crisis and coping, most have been happy to find a listening ear.

 This is certainly not to say that there are not potential pitfalls to video games but, if approached objectively, they, like other technological mediums, can certainly be effectively used to proactively advance the cause of Christ.
-But of all the reasons that the church needs to utilize video games in ministry efforts here is the most pressing one – there are 2.2 billion gamers worldwide.
-That is 29% of the world’s entire population.
+But of all the reasons that the church needs to utilize video games in ministry efforts, here is the most pressing one – there are 2.5 billion gamers worldwide.
+That is 32% of the world’s entire population.

 Reality Changing Observations:

 Q1.
-What do you think are the best ways to positively engage Video Gamers?
+What do you think are the best ways to positively engage gamers?